NessInMorse/NessInMorse.github.io/_posts/2023-06-25-assembling_genomes.markdown

 | sys | 23m 07s |

 It should be stated that most of this time is downloading the reads and the reference, mapping these references and then creating the vcf-file from the bam-file.

+By having created this pipeline, it has become possible for an average bioinformatician with a laptop with at least enough RAM, to perform the initial assemblation step of bio-informatics and analysis of the data sequence files.

+The original code for this project can be found [here](https://github.com/NessInMorse/LOTRAP).
+When the pipeline is updated, the blog post will be updated as well with the new information.